Quidditch (real-life sport): Fouls and illegal plays

-After several various types of illegal play, after an injury, or after a snitch catch, the head referee will blow their whistle three times to indicate stoppage of play, in which every player must drop in place their broom.
+After several various types of illegal play, after an injury, or after a flag catch, the head referee will blow their whistle in paired short blasts to indicate stoppage of play, at which point which every player must drop their stick where they stand.

-The snitch can no longer leave the pitch and is also subject to 'brooms down' (which is when play stops and no one can change location or headband), but can 'take a knee' by having any part of their body except their feet touch the floor.
-In this case, the seekers cannot advance towards the snitch at all until three seconds after the snitch is back up – if they do so, they will be sent back to hoops.
+The flag runner can 'take a knee' by having any part of their body except their feet touch the floor.
+In this case, the seekers cannot advance towards them at all until three seconds after the flag runner is back up – if they do so, they will be sent back to hoops.

 Pitch

 The quidditch pitch is usually marked with cones or with painted lines, and it is where all play occurs (a rectangle of 33 × 60 m around the pitch).
 Balls are not allowed to be kicked off the pitch under penalty, nor is play allowed in the spectator zones.
-Players are asked to return to the pitch when play continues out of bounds.
+Players are asked to return to the pitch when play moves out of bounds.

 On the edge of the pitch is a penalty box where players who have committed fouls that warrant yellow cards are sent for one minute.

 Officials

-Each official game requires having several referees present as well as an official snitch.
+Each official game requires having several referees present as well as an official flag runner.
 The referees consist of: